 You don't need to build such table the traditional way - by running

 indexer, which reads a "recipe" from config and tables data sources.
 Instead, real-time table provides ability to 'insert' new documents, and 'replace' existing.
 When executing the 'insert' command, you push new documents to the server.
 It then builds a small table from the added documents, and immediately brings it on-line.
 So, right after the 'insert' command completes you can perform searches in all the table parts, including just added documents.

 Maintaining is performed automatically by search server, so you don't have to care about it.
 But you may be interested to know about few details on 'how it is maintained'.

 First, since indexed data is stored in RAM - what about emergency power-off?
-Will I lose my index then?
+Will I lose my table then?
 Well, before completion, server saves new data into special 'binlog'.
 That is one or several files, living on your persistent storage, which incrementally grows as you add more and more changes.
 You may tune the behaviour on how often new queries (or transactions) are stored there, and how often 'sync' command is executed over the binlog file in order to force the OS to actually save the data on a safe storage.
 Most paranoid way - to flush and sync on every transaction.
 That is slowest, but also the safest approach.
 The least expensive way - to switch off binlog at all.
 That is fastest, but you can lose your indexed data.
 Intermediate variants, like flush/sync every second are also provided.

-Binlog is designed especially for sequential saving of new arriving transactions, it is not an index, and it can't be searched over.
+Binlog is designed especially for sequential saving of new arriving transactions, it is not a table, and it can't be searched over.
 That is just an insurance that the server will not lose your data.
 If a sudden disruption happened and everything crashed because of a software or hardware problem, the server will load teh freshest available dump of the RAM chunk, and then will replay the binlog, repeating stored transactions.
 Finally it will achieve the same state as was at the moment of the last change.

 When the data from RAM is surely saved to disk, which happens: